alorr10/artisan-static/README.md

 Your browser will open [localhost:3000](http://localhost:3000/) automatically.

-I believe run `npm run production` to deploy?
+I believe run `npm run production` then push to github to deploy?

 ___
 ## Configuration